North Bohemia

-North Bohemia (Severní Čechy, Nordböhmen) is a region in the north of the Czech Republic.
+North Bohemia (Severní Čechy, Nordböhmen) is a region in the northwest of the Czech Republic.

 Location

 North Bohemia roughly covers the present-day NUTS regional unit of CZ04 Severozápad and the western part of CZ05 Severovýchod.

 From an administrative perspective, North Bohemia is made up of the present day Ústí nad Labem Region, Karlovy Vary Region and Liberec Region.

 In German language usage the term Nordböhmen (North Bohemia) often refers to that part of the Sudetenland once mainly populated by Germans in North Bohemia between Karlovy Vary in the west and the Krkonoše in the east.